 Sometimes two ports are all you need, and this Anker option shows just what 60W of output can do.
 It’s equipped with two USB-C PowerDelivery ports that intelligently allocate power to ensure an even charge.
 Available in white or black, the Anker Powerport Atom PD 2 relies on GaN to keep the temperature low and the power high.
 It’s a great travel companion as the prongs fold flat, allowing it to fit into any bag.

 This RAVPower option doesn’t quite reach the same speeds as the Anker charger, but is still one of the best wall chargers you can get.
 The differentiator here is the USB-A port it comes with.
 You can reach 18W speeds with the USB-C port, while the iSmart USB-A option tops out at 12W.
 RAVPower’s two-port USB wall charger packs over-charge, over-heat, and short circuit protection to keep your devices safe and energized.
 At just 2.8 ounces, you can carry the RAVPower anywhere and you’ll barely notice the weight.

 It’s pretty easy to say that three ports are better than two.
 After all, you can charge 50% more with the extra connectivity.
-This three-port Aukey option adds a second USB-A port to the mix, so you can choose between Power Delivery 3.0 and Quick Charge 3.0 speeds.
-The USB-C port reaches top speeds of 46W, while the Quick Charge USB-A maxes out at 18W.
-Built-in safeguards mean that you can spend more of your time charging and less time worrying about overheating.
+This three-port Aukey option adds a second USB-C port to the mix.
+You can use this charger to not only enjoy fast charging with your smartphones, but to also charge compatible laptops and the Nintendo Switch.

 Jumping up to four ports, the Satechi USB wall charger balances between two USB-C options and two USB-A ones.
 The two USB-C ports combine for 108W of total charging, while the USB-A options add 12W between them.
 It’s an easy way to recharge all of your devices at once, but be ready for some varied speeds.
 A convenient LED light indicates when your devices are charging, and a sleek gray finish lends a touch of luxury to this handy USB wall charger.